cpro-iiit/cpro23-iiit.github.io/web/content/docs/course_material/labs/0/_index.md

 - use `cp -r <source_folder_name> <destination_folder_name>` to copy a folder to another folder. e.g. `cp -r p1 p2`

 ### 2.5 Test your solutions locally
 - run `make all` to compile both your problem solutions.
-If it runs inside the problem directory, only that problem is compiled.
+If it runs inside the problem directory, only that problem is compiled
-- run `./main` in each problem directory to see your program running.
+- run `./main` in each problem directory to see your program running
-- run `sh driver.sh` to see your program running on test cases.
+- run `sh driver.sh` to see your program running on test cases

 ---